MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-build-numbers-and-release-dates.md

 ---
-title: Visual Studio 2017 build numbers and release dates  | Microsoft Docs
+title: Visual Studio 2017 build numbers and release dates
 description: "A list of released versions and build numbers for Visual Studio 2017, sorted by date."
 keywords:
 author: TerryGLee